alleyinteractive/alley-scripts/packages/block-editor-tools/README.md

 npm install @alleyinteractive/block-editor-tools --save
 ```

-This package assumes your project is running in an environment compatible with the WordPress block editor that and is using the [Dependency Extraction Webpack Plugin](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) or similar to externalize dependencies included in WordPress.
+This package assumes your project is running in an environment compatible with the WordPress block editor and is using the [Dependency Extraction Webpack Plugin](https://www.npmjs.com/package/@wordpress/dependency-extraction-webpack-plugin) or similar to externalize dependencies included in WordPress.
 As such, this package does not include these dependencies.

 ## Usage